 A lot of people don’t think about their legacy until late in life.
 When you reach your golden years, you likely will begin to consider what mark you want to leave on the world.
-When you are ready to address this issue, Unsworth LaPlante, PLC helps with legacy planning.
+When you are ready to address this issue, Unsworth LaPlante, PLLC helps with legacy planning.
 We also provide assistance to people who are younger, including those who are just embarking on careers, so you can begin early to build a strong legacy.

 It does not matter how old you are, how much money you have, or what your income is – you can take positive steps to make a difference in the lives of people you love and you can make an impact on causes you care about.
 You just need to make a plan.
-A Vermont legacy planning lawyer at Unsworth LaPlante, PLC will help you to explore the ways in which you can achieve your goals and control your own legacy.
-Give us a call today at 802-879-7133 for personalized legacy planning advice and to get answers to some key questions including:
+A legacy planning lawyer at Unsworth LaPlante, PLLC will help you to explore the ways in which you can achieve your goals and control your own legacy.
+Give us a call in Vermont at 802-879-7133 for personalized legacy planning advice and to get answers to some key questions including:

 - When should I start legacy planning?

 - What is involved in legacy planning in Vermont?

 - How can a Vermont legacy planning lawyer help me?

 When Should I Start Estate Planning?

 Estate planning should start today.
 Whether you are in retirement and looking towards what will happen after you are gone or whether you are just starting a family or a new career, you can take steps today that will shape the mark you leave on the world.